Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 WHAT IS THE COURT CASE ABOUT?

-Harry and more than 100 other people are suing Mirror Group Newspapers (MGN), publisher of the Daily Mirror, the Sunday Mirror and the Sunday People tabloids, accusing them of widespread unlawful activities between 1991 and 2011.
+Harry and the others are suing MGN, publisher of the Daily Mirror, the Sunday Mirror and the Sunday People tabloids, accusing them of widespread unlawful activities between 1991 and 2011.

 Those involved include actors, sports stars, celebrities and people who simply had a connection to high-profile figures.